GeminiLight/virne/docs/source/intro/formulation.rst

 Energy Efficient Networks
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In green networking, minimizing energy consumption is crucial.
-The energy consumed by a physical node $n_p$, denoted $E(n_p)$, can depend on its status (idle/active) and workload.
-The optimization objective can be modified to a multi-objective function, e.g.:
+In green networking, the energy consumed by a physical node :math:`n_p`, denoted :math:`E(n_p)`, can depend on its status and workload.
+The optimization objective can incorporate both resource utilization and energy consumption, for example:

 .. card::